Copywriting basics: How to boost conversions

 Variant 2: “The new MegaNoteBook: No more loading screen and error messages”

 The second variant should be preferred to the first.
-Here, the specific problems are highlighted.
+Here, the specific problems are emphasised.
 Readers can identify with them.
 These are usually much more tangible, as each of us has experienced them at some point.
 We are all familiar with annoying loading screens and error messages on slow, outdated PCs and laptops.
 We could all do without them.

 On the other hand, most people don’t know the processor performance or RAM of their hardware at all.
 Confronting them with bare facts and figures – the solution – is not yet effective here.